 3. Press the raw edge under 1/2″.

 4. Insert the lining into the tote bag.
 Align the top edges of the bag and lining and match the side seams.
 Pin and topstitch around the top line of stitching on the bag.
 You can also topstitch a second line 1″ below the first line of stitching (or wherever your second line of stitching is) if desired.
+(I used to use pins, but for drop-in linings and thick seams these sewing clips are so much easier!)

 That’s it!
 Almost all bags are lined using one of these methods or some variation (like using bias binding on the right side out method).
 If you have a clear understanding of the 2 basic methods for lining a bag, pattern instructions will make a lot more sense!